 - Shipping: Shipping is transporting packaged customer orders to their destinations.
-The orders can be shipped directly to the customers’ addresses.
-Or consolidated with other customer orders to maximize space and fuel resources.
+Whether that includes local or cross-country shipping, the orders can be shipped directly to the customers’ addresses or consolidated with other customer orders to maximize space and fuel resources, most likely using LTL shipping.
 Customers or business owners can monitor the movement of the orders, so they know when to expect delivery.

 - Processing returns: Returns processing is a crucial part of the eFulfillment process.
 The ability to easily return unsatisfactory products is a chief determining factor in buyer decisions.
 Processing return orders involves receiving unwanted items, sorting our refund, checking the returned items for damages, and sorting them accordingly.

 eFulfillment providers, also known as third-party logistics (3PL) companies, are companies that specialize in fulfilling customer orders for e-commerce businesses.
 They offer a full range of services from receiving and storing inventory to shipping and processing returns.

 How eFulfillment providers can help your small business

 eFulfillment providers take the pressure of the fulfillment process off the shoulders of your small business.
 3PLs allow you to direct your time and resources into building your business and promoting your brand.

 Outsourcing eFufilllment boosts your business’ efficiency by keeping you organized.
 Basically, it streamlines your operations. eFulfillment providers take care of inventory and warehousing, packing, shopping, and returns, leaving you more time to handle other aspects of your business.
 3PLs also deliver a better eFulfillment experience to your customers that may be unachievable for an in-house fulfillment center.